Improving the accuracy of eyewitness testimony

 • Change the perspective

 Witnesses should recall the incident from other people’s perspectives.
-For example, how it would have appeared to other witnesses or to the perpetrator.
-This is done to disrupt the effect of expectations and also the effect of schema on recall.
-The schema you have for a particular setting (such as going into a shop) generate expectations of what would have happened and it is the schema that is recalled rather than what actually happened
+How it would have appeared to other witnesses or to the perpetrator.
+This disrupts the effect of expectations and the effect of schema on recall.
+The schema you have for a particular setting (such as going into a shop) generates expectations of what would have happened and it is the schema that is recalled rather than what actually happened

 • The enhanced cognitive interview